 Stay up to date on this topic, sign-up here for emails delivered right to your in-box or text GOLETA BIKEWALK to 468311.

 What's Happening Now

-The City is presenting the Final draft of the Bicycle and Pedestrian Master Plan document to the Planning Commission on September 17 for the Commissioners to recommend Council adopt the plan.
-The link to the latest document can be found below.
-Following the Planning Commission hearing, the team will present the document to City Council for adoption this fall.
+On September 17 the City presented the Final draft of the Bicycle and Pedestrian Master Plan document to the Planning Commission for the Commissioners to recommend Council adopt the plan.

 The City held an additional community workshop on September 5 at the Isla Vista Elementary School.
 The "Let's Walk and Bike Goleta Valley" meeting was a joint meeting between the City of Goleta, UCSB, County of Santa Barbara, and City of Santa Barbara local agencies/jurisdictions for the community members in the Storke Road/El Colegio Road area.
 SBBike and COAST facilitated the meeting.

 Draft Final BPMP for Council Adoption: Goleta BPMP Final